 Do you know, by the end of 2020, 98% of small businesses are planning to use LMS to fulfil their learning requirements?

 Before getting started, let’s just have a quick look at key types of LMS users:

 Two key types of LMS users are:

 - Learners: LMS provides the ability for learners to use their interactive features and learn online.
-Do you know, 90% of students prefer learning online to traditional learning methods.
+According to a study, 90% of students prefer learning online to traditional learning methods.
 Being a learner, you are able to see your course catalog and complete assigned courses.
 Also, you can review any evaluations and measure their own progress.